berniegp/mock-xmlhttprequest/README.md

 Return 404 responses for requests that don't match any route.

 #### getRequestLog()
 Returns the list of all requests received by the server.
-Each entry has `{ method, url }`.
-Can be useful for debugging.
+Each entry has `{ method, url, body, headers }`.
+Can be useful for debugging or asserting the order and contents of the sent mock requests.

 ### Mock response methods

+These methods can be called on `MockXhr` (i.e. the `XMLHttpRequest` mock) instances.

 #### uploadProgress(transmitted)
 Fires a request upload progress event where `transmitted` is the number of bytes transmitted.